-- When deemed necessary, make recommendations to the Municipal Manager for the declaration of a disaster by the Council of the District Municipality as defined in the Act; - To initiate steps to deal with a significant event, which requires multi-disciplinary and multi-sectoral actions; - Liaise with municipal, provincial and national officials within the district; Recommend to the Municipal Manager request provincial and/or national assistance; - Provide situational reports to all internal and external role-players on a regular basis; - Co-ordinate disaster response and relief by individuals, CBO'S and NGO'S; - Recommend to the Municipal Manager to request voluntary donations during a disaster or significant event; - Make arrangements for the request for, receipt and administration of donations; - Identification of available resources to be utilized for disaster management purposes; - Authorize areas to be evacuated or re-entered;
+- When deemed necessary, make recommendations to the Municipal Manager for the declaration of a disaster by the Council of the District Municipality as defined in the Act; - To initiate steps to deal with a significant event, which requires multi-disciplinary and multi-sectoral actions; - Liaise with municipal, provincial and national officials within the district; Recommend to the Municipal Manager to request provincial and/or national assistance; - Provide situational reports to all internal and external role-players regularly; - Co-ordinate disaster response and relief by individuals, CBOs and NGOs; - Recommend to the Municipal Manager to request voluntary donations during a disaster or significant event;

-- Identify and recommend persons/organizations to receive recognition for contributions to the emergency response; - Establish and maintain the required telecommunications links; and - Recommend to the Municipal Manager that Executive Directors should release departmental resources including personnel, equipment, or vehicles for utilization during disasters and significant events.
+- Make arrangements for the request, receipt and administration of donations; - Identification of available resources to be utilised for disaster management purposes; - Authorise areas to be evacuated or re-entered; - Identify and recommend persons/organisations to receive recognition for contributions to the emergency response; - Establish and maintain the required telecommunications links; and - Recommend to the Municipal Manager that Executive Directors should release departmental resources, including personnel, equipment, or vehicles for utilisation during disasters and significant events.

 The Head of the Disaster Management Centre shall be responsible for the distribution of the updated disaster management plan in terms of Section 43 of the Act.
-The Head of the Centre will make recommendations to the Municipal Manager who will officially activate and announce the duration and termination of the disaster or significant event to all relevant parties.
-Special or extraordinary delegations will apply during such periods.
+The Head of the Centre will make recommendations to the Municipal Manager, who will officially activate and announce the duration and termination of the disaster or significant event to all relevant parties.
+Extraordinary delegations will apply during such periods.

-In the recovery and rehabilitation phase a project team under a line function can be convened to take responsibility for further activities that address the causal factors of the disaster/incident.
+In the recovery and rehabilitation phase, a project team under a line function can be convened to take responsibility for further activities that address the causal factors of the disaster/incident.
 This team will receive a brief from and report back to the Disaster Management Advisory Forum as well as senior management.